โœ๏ธIntro to Christianity

 Why This Matters

-When you study the life of Jesus, you're not just memorizing a timeline—you're tracing the theological architecture of Christianity itself.
-Every major event in Jesus' life connects to core doctrines you'll be tested on: messianic fulfillment, incarnation theology, atonement, and eschatology.
-The Gospel writers didn't record these events randomly; they structured them to demonstrate Jesus' identity as both fully divine and fully human, and to show how his life fulfilled centuries of Jewish expectation.
+When you study the life of Jesus, you're tracing the theological architecture of Christianity itself.
+Every major event connects to core doctrines: messianic fulfillment, incarnation theology, atonement, and eschatology.
+The Gospel writers structured these events to demonstrate Jesus' identity as both fully divine and fully human, and to show how his life fulfilled centuries of Jewish expectation.

 Understanding why each event matters theologically will serve you far better than memorizing dates.
-Ask yourself: Does this event reveal Jesus' humanity or divinity?
+For each event, ask yourself: Does this reveal Jesus' humanity or divinity?
 Does it fulfill prophecy?
 Does it establish a practice the Church continues today?
-These are the questions that drive exam prompts and FRQ responses.
-Don't just know what happened—know what concept each event illustrates.
+Don't just know what happened; know what concept each event illustrates.

 Events Establishing Identity and Mission